 It can take a lot of trial and error and spending lots of time scheduling pins or manually pinning as well as learning more about Pinterest strategies.
 Pinterest can be a huge investment, but if you’re willing to put in the work and focus on the best practices, it can really yield fruitful results for you!

-When it comes to repinning your old content, it's important to NOT pin them multiple times in a day to the same board.
+Have realistic expectations in terms of how much traffic and clicks Pinterest can drive to your website.
+When it comes to repinning your old content, it’s important to NOT pin them multiple times in a day to the same board.

 This kind of pinning activity might make you appear spammy and might lead to your Pinterest account being suspended.
 Therefore, it’s super super important that you DO NOT do so.